skpatro/testing/gitcommands.md

 //to get the username
 git config user.email  //will give you the user name associated currently

-//to reenter new username and password while doing push or pull git config --global --unset user.password
+//to reset user name and email git config --global --unset user.name git config --global --unset user.email

 //or